A Quillen model for classical Morita theory and a tensor categorification of the Brauer group: Proof of Theorem

 \begin{remark} Note that $\cM_\can$ is not cellular in the sense of Hirschhorn \cite{hirschhorn}*{Definition~11.1.1} since not all cofibrations are monomorphism.
 For instance from the adjunction \eqref{Quillen_pair_can} one observes that the generating cofibration $\mathrm F_\K(P\to \mathbf1)$ is not a monomorphism since it admits two evident (fully faithful) distinct sections $S_1, S_2\colon \mathrm F_\K (\mathbf1)\to \mathrm F_\K (P)$. \end{remark}

 \begin{remark} The analog of Theorem \ref{thm:can} holds (with the same proof) for $\cV\textrm-\Cat$, the category of small categories enriched over a bicomplete closed symmetric monoidal category~$\cV$, at least if one assumes that the tensor unit $\unit\in \cV$ is a finite object; see \cite{hovey:model}*{2.1.1}.
-Also, in order for the weak equivalences to coincide with the $\cV$-equivalences one should assume that $[-]=\Hom_\cV(\unit,-)$ detects $\cV$-equivalences, and in order for the model to be combinatorial one should assume $\cV$ locally presentable. \end{remark}
+Also, in order for the weak equivalences to coincide with the $\cV$-equivalences one should assume that $[-]=\Hom_\cV(\unit,-)$ detects $\cV$-equivalences, and in order for the model to be combinatorial one should assume $\cV$ locally presentable.
+In case~$\mathcal V$ itself comes equipped with a (sufficiently nice) symmetric monoidal model structure, there exist general results for lifting the model structure of the base to the ``canonical'' one on $\cV\textrm-\Cat$, whose equivalences are Hom-wise in~$\cV$; see~\cite{Berger-Moerdijk},~\cite{Lurie}*{A.3}. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm:can}] In order to establish the model structure it suffices to check conditions (1) and (2) of Kan's lifting theorem \cite{hirschhorn}*{Theorem 11.3.2}.
 Condition (1) follows from the fact that the domains of the maps in $\mathrm F_\K(I_\can)$ and $\mathrm F_\K(J_\can)$ are small objects; note that $\K$ is small (even finite) in~$\Mod \K$.
 The functor $[-]$ preserves sequential colimits and a $\K$-linear functor $F$ is a $\K$-equivalence in $\Cat_\K$ if and only if $[F]$ is an equivalence in~$\Cat$.
 Hence, condition (2) follows from Lemma~\ref{lemma:pushout_J_can}.
 This establishes the model structure with the described weak equivalences and fibrations, and moreover proves~(i).